 First, Christians understand the value of pursuing a healthy relationship with money.
 This understanding – matched with an understanding of the purpose of capital – is the first step toward a positive and rewarding journey in impact investing.
 “Too often, our goals and behaviors are influenced by fear and greed that stem from idolizing money.
 Truly embracing the perspective that money is just a tool liberates us to explore what money, and furthermore capitalism, can do, besides simply meeting our own needs or, worse yet, feeding our insatiable greed.”

 Such freedom, Robert says, allows us to use money as a resource to pursue the very calling God has equipped us for.
-It enables us to creatively use all types of capital – philanthropic and investing – as a resource to benefit communities in need (physically and spiritually).
+It enables us to creatively use both types of capital – philanthropic and investment – as a resource to benefit communities in need (physically and spiritually).

 Finally, Christians are compelled by Jesus’ Spirit – the power of the most creative, compassionate person to ever walk this earth.
 This will naturally reach and work to solve the most pressing societal needs.
 TriLinc has structured innovative investment vehicles and processes so that retail investors also have opportunities to make impact investments.
 (This had not been possible before, but TriLinc is democratizing the process.)
 Under Gloria’s leadership, TriLinc is changing the narrative that only the wealthy have the ability and opportunity to create impact through investments.
 But TriLinc is just one example of a firm led by a Christian helping investors to reimagine the uses of philanthropic and investment capital.